patrickdoc/hash-graph/benchmarks/benchmarks.md

 I would take these measurements with a grain of salt.
 Many of the measurements differ wildly between `whnf` and `nf`, and I have to look a little closer at the sources to determine the best way to compare them.
-Help here would be appreciated :)

 All functions run on a graph with 1000 nodes and 1 million edges.